mdb1/Utilities/README.md

 # Utilities

-Different utilities and helpers for your iOS apps
+Different utilities and helpers for your iOS apps.